maciejs20/IBMCloudPakWorkshop/1-PrepareLab/README.md

-# Task 8 : Create your first Kubernetes cluster
+## 4: Create your first Kubernetes cluster

 Kubernetes is an orchestration tool for scheduling app containers onto a cluster of compute machines.
 With Kubernetes, developers can rapidly develop highly available applications by using the power and flexibility of containers.